Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

-We develop a nearly optimal, sublinear time randomized algorithm for {\sc Significant PageRanks} for any fixed $c>3$.
-The running time of our algorithm is always $\tilde{O}(\frac{n}{\Delta})$.
-We show that any algorithm for {\sc Significant PageRanks} must have time complexity of ${\Omega}(\frac{n}{\Delta})$.
-Thus, our algorithm is optimal up to logarithmic factors.
-Our {\sc Significant PageRanks} algorithm applies a multi-scale sampling scheme that uses a fast personalized PageRank estimator (see below) as its main subroutine.
+{\blue As the main contribution of this paper, we present a nearly optimal, local algorithm for {\sc SignificantPageRanks}. } The running time of our algorithm is $\tilde{O}({n}/{\Delta})$.
+We also show that any algorithm for {\sc SignificantPageRanks} must have query complexity as well as runtime complexity ${\Omega}({n}/{\Delta})$.
+Thus, our algorithm is optimal up to a logarithmic factor. {\blue Note that when $\Delta = \Omega(n^\delta)$, for some constant $0< \delta < 0$, our algorithm has sublinear time complexity. }